MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli_baselines/template.md

-# Random mutations
+# Template: optimization algorithm

 ![Type of optimizer algorithm: discrete inputs](https://img.shields.io/badge/Type-discrete_inputs-blue)

 ## About

-This optimizer samples a random location of a string in the history, and replaces it with a randomly sampled token from the alphabet.
+This optimizer samples a random location of a string in the history, and replaces it with a randomly sampled token from the alphabet

 ## How to run